- Benefits and Services

 If you have immediate questions about the Nevada Veterans Advocate (NVA) Program, contact our Training Officer, Justin Prazak via email at PrazakJ@veterans.nv.gov.

 What Does a Nevada Veterans Advocate Do?

-A Nevada Veterans Advocate (NVA) is a person who helps educate active military members, guard/reserve members, Veterans, and their families about benefits and opportunities they may be eligible for.
+A Nevada Veterans Advocate (NVA) is a person who helps educate active military members, Guard or Reserves, veterans, as well as their families about earned benefits and opportunities through U.S. military service.
 Simply put: Nevada Veterans Advocates learn about veterans benefits and resources in order to share that information with their local communities.

 Thank you again for your interest in helping others!

-Upon completion of the course, participants can contact the NDVS Training Officer, Justin Prazak at 775-321-4719 or email at Prazakj@veterans.nv.gov to request certification.
+Upon completion of the course, participants can contact the NDVS Training Officer, Justin Prazak at 775-321-4719 or email at Prazakj@veterans.nv.gov to request your certificate.

-Once certified, participants will receive a Certificate of Completion, a Nevada Veterans Advocate shirt, and be put in touch with an outreach director in the advocate’s area to become a volunteer at NDVS outreach events!
+Upon complete of the course work, participants will receive a Certificate of Completion, a Nevada Veterans Advocate polo t-shirt, and be put in touch with an outreach director in the advocate’s area to participate in volunteer opportunities at NDVS outreach events!

 So what are you waiting for?
 Join a team of professionals that are making a difference—one veteran—one family—one survivor at a time.